-- Quick — a telephone assessment will be conducted within 2 working days, a face to face assessment will be conducted within 5 working days.
+- Quick — a telephone assessment will be conducted within two working days, a face to face assessment will be conducted within five working days.

 - Supportive — the assessment isn't mandatory but it will provide you with a plan to take to your employer to help you back into work.
 A return to work plan can be used in place of a fit note.

-If you're referred by your employer or GP, a case manager will contact you within 2 working days of a referral and you will recieve:
+If you're referred by your employer or GP, a case manager will contact you within two working days of a referral and you will receive:

 - an assessment by a qualified health professional.